Ima Robot: Departure from Virgin Records and post-departure

 In April 2007, the band finally won their independence from Virgin Records and continued to work unsigned under the management of Alexis Rivera of Echo Park Records.
 The song "Gangster" premiered on the band's MySpace on April 15, 2008, with its lyrics posted in a blog entry by the band.
 In 2010 the band announced the upcoming release of their new album, Another Man's Treasure, and released the song "Ruthless" on the Internet.

 Ebert remained frustrated with Virgin, saying in a 2016 interview with Transverso Media that, "pretty unironically I ended up feeling like a robot by the end of the process because of the major label thing."
 During that period, they were being represented by the Werewolf Heart label.

 In June 2008, Lars Vognstrup joined the group, having previously played with Nikolić in the band Junior Senior.
 In 2009, Orpheo McCord (of Edward Sharpe and the Magnetic Zeros and of Fool's Gold), Jason "ComputerJay" Taylor, and Jonas Petri Megyessi joined the band.

 On January 6, 2011, the band played six songs live on KCRW's Morning Becomes Eclectic.
 This was the first time since Monument to the Masses tours that the new band lineup had played live.
-Ima Robot's B-side "Greenback Boogie" from the album Another Man's Treasure was featured as the theme song of the USA Network legal drama, Suits, for its full duration from 2011–2019.
+Ima Robot's B-side "Greenback Boogie" from the album Another Man's Treasure was featured as the theme song of the USA Network legal drama, Suits, for its full duration from 2011 to 2019.

 The band has been inactive since 2011 as its members have been busy with side projects.
 Alex Ebert has stated that he is "still in Ima Robot."

 On March 28, 2025, Ima Robot released a deluxe edition of Another Man's Treasure, featuring the previously unreleased songs "I Don't Know in French", "Gangster", and "Peru".
 Later that year, on October 22, the band announced that their 2006 EP Search and Destroy would be receiving an official re-release on digital platforms and vinyl on November 14.